 What is the role of the State Board of Pharmacy in regulating the dispensing of medications?

 The State Board of Pharmacy plays a critical role in regulating the dispensing of medications to ensure the protection of public health.
-Three examples of actions the Board of Pharmacy takes to ensure the legal distribution of prescription drugs in their states:
+Its core function is to ensure that prescription drugs are safely, legally, and appropriately distributed to patients through licensed pharmacies and authorized practitioners.
+Boards of Pharmacy take many actions to ensure the legal distribution of prescription drugs in their states.

 The State Board of Pharmacy serves as an important regulatory agency to ensure that medications are dispensed safely, and that healthcare professionals adhere to established standards of practice.